- Accelerator/Decelerator Oscillator (AC)

 When the MACD is above zero, it means the 12-day moving average is higher than the 26-day moving average.
 This is a bullish signal because it indicates that current expectations are more bullish than previous expectations.
 When the MACD falls below zero, it means that the 12-day moving average is less than the 26-day moving average, implying that a bearish force makes a shift in the supply/demand lines.

-- One Cancels the Other - a two way order that consist of a limit order and a stop order placed at the same time, as one order executed, the other will be cancelled.
+- One Cancels the Other - a two way order that consists of a limit order and a stop order placed at the same time.
+As one order is executed, the other will be cancelled.

 - Offsetting Transaction